elplatt/repsci/Readme.md

         f.write("Hello, World\n")

 The Experiment constructor also has some optional parameters:
+* `config`: a configparser object, which will exported to the output directory.
 * `output_dir`: the subdirectory of the current directory to place experiment directories in.
 * `suffix`: a string to append to the end of the trial's directory.